 Centegra Health System is proud to join the American Cancer Society in recognizing March as National Colorectal Cancer Awareness Month.
-This week, Centegra will offer free test kits that help to detect the disease.
+In the month of March, Centegra will offer free test kits that help to detect the disease.